I get pushed out of shape and it’s hard to steer when I get rubber in all four gears – The Beach Boys, 1963

 The intricate harmonies of The Beach Boy’s tales of surf and strip were but a distant memory, replaced on the radio by the plaintive whining of John Denver and James Taylor.
 Time to leave Modesto.

-The 1965-1967 Chevelle SS 396.
-Their comparative chassis sophistication and trim size gives them an advantage over their competitors; and their subtly handsome no-frills styling suited the Muscle Car meme better than later, more flamboyant renditions.
+The 1965-1967 Chevelle Z16/SS 396.
+Their coil-spring rear suspension, svelte size and advantageous pricing gave them an advantage over many competitors; and their subtly handsome no-frills styling suited the Muscle Car meme better than later, more flamboyant renditions.
 Their understated (dare I say elegant?) lines make a current Mercedes-Benz look like something Liberace would drive to pick up a spare set of candelabras.
 This is a Muscle Car you wouldn’t have been embarrassed to park at the Country Club between a 230 SL and a Riviera GS.

 With the exception of the faux hood vents, the unpretentious Chevelle was the real deal.
 The 396 Mark IV Porcupine Turbo-Jet V8 was easily the equal of any of its competitors and the trimmer, less unwieldy overall length, a full 10” (255 mm) shorter than most rivals, was icing on the cake.